robudexIT/tasklistapp/README.md

           - /deletetask/{taskId}/DELETE - your deletetask function
           - /gettasklist/GET - your gettasklist function

-        - Because /deletetask/ has params {taskId} on its path we need to pass this to lambda function.
+        - Because /deletetask/ has params {taskId} on its path, we need to pass this to lambda function.
-            - DELETE method, click Integration Request
+            - on /deletetask/{taskId}/DELETE, click Integration Request
             - Choose Mapping Templates -> When there are no templates defined (recommended)
             - Under Content-Type  type application/json and add object below and save.
              {